AnasAGc/code-201-reading-note-/Read13.md

  Localstorge.setitem("student1","strainSTU")

  ````
-## How To access multidimensional data in Localstorge .
+## How To Access Multidimensional Data In Localstorge .

  we need to convert it back to the same data it was by uing JSON parse
 ```